Württemberg

 Overview Württemberg

-Geographical location: East of the Rhine and Baden, between the Tauber Valley and the foothills of the Swabian Jura.
-The vineyards are located primarily along the valleys of the Neckar River and its tributaries, the Enz and the Rems, north and east of Stuttgart.
+Located east of the Rhine and Baden, between the Tauber Valley and the foothills of the Swabian Jura.
+The vineyards are situated primarily along the valleys of the Neckar River and its tributaries, the Enz and the Rems, north and east of Stuttgart.

-Marketing: Four out of five growers cultivate less than one ha of vines.
-As such, most are members of cooperatives.
-The regional cooperative cellars in Möglingen process 80% of an average harvest, including the grapes from 36 local cooperatives.
-An additional 32 local cooperatives make and market their own wine.
-Exports play a minor role and indeed, very little wine is sold outside of the region.
-The local inhabitants are thirsty, loyal customers.
+Four out of five growers cultivate less than one hectare of vineyards, and most are members of cooperatives.
+The regional cooperative cellars in Möglingen vinify around 80% of the annual harvest, including grapes supplied by 36 local cooperatives.
+Another 32 cooperatives produce and market their own wines.
+Exports play only a minor role—most wines are consumed within the region, where local customers remain remarkably loyal.

 Highlights of wine culture in Württemberg

-• Weinkellerei Kern Dynamically curved wooden facades for straight forward wines
+• Highlight Weinkellerei Kern Dynamically curved wooden facades for straight forward wines

 Learn more